futurice/vor/vor-arduino/README.md

 ### LinkIt ONE
 - For installing LinkIt ONE SDK (on top of the Arduino SDK) follow [this guide](http://www.seeedstudio.com/wiki/LinkIt_ONE) or [this guide](http://labs.mediatek.com/forums/posts/list/559.page)

-### Arduino Yun
+### Arduino Yun Mini
-- Turn on Yun by connecting the mini USB cable
+- Turn on Yun Mini by connecting the mini USB cable
-- [The first time](https://www.arduino.cc/en/Guide/ArduinoYun#toc14) Yun is turned on its Wi-Fi is unconfigured and Yun creates a network called LININO-*
+- [The first time](https://www.arduino.cc/en/Guide/ArduinoYun#toc14) Yun Mini is turned on its Wi-Fi is unconfigured and Yun creates a network called LININO-*
     - On your computer connect to the network and go to [http://arduinoyun.local](http://arduinoyun.local) or [192.168.240.1](192.168.240.1) with a browser
         - The default password of the configuration page is ```doghunter```
         - Once logged in click ```Configure``` and configure Yun to connect to the desired network